kent013/artisan-command-pseudo-ca/README.md

 ## Pseudo / Relaxed Clean Architecture

 **pseudo** clean architecture for laravel is a relaxed domain modelling architecture which consists with `Request`, `Resource` and `Usecase`.
 Again this architecture is proposed by mpyw.
 And I'm using this architecture in my several projects. so that I just need a class generator.

-`Request` is like
+According to the article written by mpyw, `Request` is like

 ```php
 class StoreRequest extends FormRequest